-The three ingredients to a well designed pass play are space, match-ups and leverage.
+Three elements to a well designed pass play are space, match-ups and leverage.
 The Patriots Juke series contains all three of these elements.
-The Juke series is designed to create space for a quick slot receiver to work off the leverage of a slower linebacker.
+It is designed to create space for a quick slot receiver to work off the leverage of a slower linebacker.
 It has become a staple of the Patriots offense, and has yielded great results.
 In the season I cut up (2014), when the Patriots ran the Juke series, they went 34/42 (81%) for 304 yards (7.2 yard average).

 Dating back to at least his early Oregon days, a Y-Cross concept known as “Saints” has been a staple of Chip Kelly’s offense.
 This was the #1 ran passing concept for both Oregon and the Eagles during Kelly’s tenure there.
 Here are the stats for “Saints” over Chip Kelly’s last 5 years in coaching: * Passer Rating is based on NFL calculation.